 The Council holds its sessions within the Main Building on Bolshaya Dmitrovka Street in Moscow, the former home of the Soviet State Building Agency (Gosstroi).

 The main political party is called United Russia and led by Sergey Shoigu who is a General of the Army who has served as Minister of Defence of the Russian Federation since 2012.
 The party was founded in April 2001 as a result of a merger between several political parties.
 It describes itself as centrist, but it is essentially a creation of Vladimir Putin and supports him in the Duma and the Federation Council.
 In the Duma election of September 2021, the party won 49.82% which gave it no less than 324 seats out of a total of 450.
 According to data analyst Sergey Shpilkin, had the result not been fixed, the party would only have received just over 30%.

 The main opposition party is the Communist Party of the Russian Federation led by Gennady Zyuganov.
-In the last election, it won 19% of the vote and took 92 seats.
+In the election of 2021, it won 19% of the vote and took 57 seats.

-The only other parties retaining seats in the Duma are the fake opposition party A Just Russia - For Truth (led by Sergey Mironov) with 27 seats and the ultra-nationalist Liberal Democratic Party of Russia with 56 seats.
+The only other parties in the Duma of significance are are the pro-Kremlin A Just Russia - For Truth (led by Sergey Mironov) with 27 seats and the ultra-nationalist Liberal Democratic Party of Russia (led by Vladimir Zhirinovsky) with 21 seats.

 The Constitutional Court of the Russian Federation consists of 19 judges, one being the Chairman and another one being Deputy Chairman.
 Judges are appointed by the President with the consent of the Federation Council.